michaeldeboeve/generator-robonkey/app/templates/project/README.md

 ```sh
 $ gulp iconfont
 ```
-Build task will <% if(includeModernizr) { %>generate a custom modernizr file and <% } %> run the iconfont task and minify the styles and scripts:
+Build task will <% if(modernizrOption) { %>generate a custom modernizr file and <% } %> run the iconfont task and minify the styles and scripts:

 ```sh
 $ gulp build